TripCu/ai-hotkey/README.md

 - Python 3.9+
   - Windows installers **must** use Python 3.9–3.12 (Pillow wheels are not yet available for 3.13/3.14 on Windows).
 - Ollama (auto-installed on macOS/Linux; Windows uses the official installer run by `run.py`)
-- Optional: Tesseract OCR binary for `/generate-with-image`
-- Optional: OpenCV (`opencv-python`) for improved OCR preprocessing
+- Optional: pyautogui for cross-platform screenshot capture (Linux/Windows)

 ## Quick Start